Share this Article

 The scope of the work can also vary significantly from project to project.

-“Maybe your apartment is on the 10th floor of a high-end building with restrictive renovation rules and a $10 million insurance requirement, while your friend’s was on the ground floor of a so-so building where access is easier and the insurance requirement is only $2 million.
+“Maybe your apartment is on the 10th floor of a high-end building with restrictive renovation rules and a $10 million insurance requirement, while your friend’s apartment was on the ground floor of an average building where access is easier and the insurance requirement is only $2 million.
 Your job will almost certainly be more difficult to deliver and cost more,” says Patterson.

 Or, perhaps, at the time of your friend’s project, “the contractor was doing great and the business was going well, but they have recently gotten a divorce, been forced to pay a huge fine, or lost a key subcontractor.
-Before you know it, halfway through a project you have a bankruptcy.” says Patterson.
-(Read about how this happened to a Silicon Valley venture capitalist—who lost $140,000 as a result.)
+Before you know it, halfway through a project you have a bankruptcy,” says Patterson.

 Do some online sleuthing

-Reviews on sites like Angie’s List, and in the discussion forums of local real estate sites such as Brownstoner and StreetEasy can give you a window onto other people’s experiences with specific contractors.
+Reviews on Houzz and in the discussion forums of local real estate sites such as Brownstoner and StreetEasy can give you a window into other people’s experiences with specific contractors.

 If you do encounter criticism of a contractor, that doesn’t necessarily mean you have to write them off.
 If the contractor otherwise seems like a great match, ask them about what happened on the previous job.